CarterN55/Lecture-2-URP/README.md

-# Lecture 2 URP
+# Lecture 2

-I don't know what to put here but here is some text for the file :)
+https://imgur.com/a/yquVVMm - Green, Red, and Blue